Campaign Promises: on a shuttle bus to nowhere - Honi Soit

 After consulting with a number of board directors, verifying fulfillment with an independent group, and using our own institutional knowledge, the results are in.
 Of the 199 promises made between 2019 and 2020 — 32% were fulfilled and 68% were not.

-As figures go, they’re not the best, but they include both ongoingand outgoing board directors.
-Considering only outgoing directors (who, theoretically, have had the most time to fulfill their campaign promises), the rate of fulfilment jumps up notably to 38%.
-Isolate the data to ongoing directors, and, understandably, the rate of fulfillment dips to 30%.
+As figures go, they’re not the best, but they include both ongoing and outgoing board directors.
+Considering only outgoing directors (who, theoretically, have had the most time to fulfil their campaign promises), the rate of fulfilment jumps up notably to 38%.
+Isolate the data to ongoing directors, and, understandably, the rate of fulfilment dips to 30%.
 This makes perfect sense!
 And proves that I crunched the numbers correctly (yay me!).
 What this adds up to is an average fulfilment rate of approximately 34% between ongoing and outgoing board directors.
 While a poor rate of return, it’s important to place these figures within the context of the past two years.
 Both ongoing and outgoing directors had half their two-year terms mired by COVID-19.
 With campus shutdown, plummeting revenues and the mental health of individual board directors presumably suffering as much as any other student (if not more), it’s understandable that the Board hasn’t been quite as productive as it might have been at a different time.
 Nevertheless, the student body can, and must, expect better from our USU Board.
-Receiving more than double the SSAF contributions than the SRC, the USU is the best funded student- run organization on campus.
+Receiving more than double the SSAF contributions than the SRC, the USU is the best funded student-run organisation on campus.
 What’s more, it’s important that the value of an electoral promise is not forgotten.
 If only 32% of all the promises made between 2019 and now have been fulfilled, then what is the value of a promise?
 Not a whole lot.
 But the diagnosis for this problem can’t be boiled down to lazy, spiteful, or malicious board directors.
 There’s a whole range of issues that inform this electoral malaise, and that’s what I’m here to find out!

 What are they promising?

-Note: Editor’s note: this article originally stated that Wentworth building was not a USU property.
-The author of this article would like to apologise to Wentworth and assure it that he had meant to take it out earlier.